bit-js/byte/README.md

 If a `Response` object is returned from the validator, it will be used instead of the handler response.

-If the function returns a `Promise` it should be properly marked as `async` for the compiler to detect.
+If the validator returns a `Promise` it should be properly marked as `async` for the compiler to detect.

+The validator name **must** be a valid JavaScript variable name.

 ### Actions
 Actions are functions that executes before validators.